Localizing your LookML model

 Once you have your locale strings files set up, you can assign users to a locale that corresponds to one of the locale strings files.
 This can be done at the instance, user group, or individual user level, using the Locale field or locale user attribute.

-For example, if you want a user to see the labels and descriptions defined in the es_ES.strings.json file, your Looker admin should set the user's Locale setting to es_ES:
+For example, if you want a user to see the labels and descriptions defined in the es_ES.strings.json file, your Looker admin should set the user's Locale setting to es_ES.

 Custom locales you create with string files can be entered in the Locale field by clicking the field and typing the string filename rather than selecting a built-in locale from the drop-down menu.
 For more information, see the Users documentation page.

-Setting locale for SSO embed users
+Setting locale for signed embed users

 Using locale in Liquid variables

-As described above, model localization lets you customize the display of your model's labels and descriptions for different locales.
+As described previously, model localization lets you customize the display of your model's labels and descriptions for different locales.
 But you can also include localization keys in Liquid variables, which lets you localize your data values as well.

 For example, in our default locale strings file named en.strings.json, we can create the localization keys domestic and international with the following entries: